eduappdevs/eduapp/readme.md

    </div>

 <h1>User Requirements</h1>
+<h2>Platform</h2>
+<p>This app are going developing in both platforms, mobile and desktop.</p>
+<p>You must to log in or instead sign up if you are not already registered, otherwise you won't have access to the application.</p>
 <p>Eduapp has three type of user, it depends on the type your user has more functions or not.</p>
 <h3>1.
 Students user are able to:</h3>
 <p>View your account's calendar, resources, upcoming sessions, and chats.</p>